HaxeFlixel/flixel-docs/documentation/03_resources/04-game-development-tools.html.md

 ### [Texture Packer](https://www.codeandweb.com/texturepacker)

-Texture Packer does one thing very well, pack several sprites into one image to reduce the number of image assets you game has to load (which helps reduce load times).
+Texture Packer does one thing very well, pack several sprites into one image to reduce the number of image assets your game has to load (which helps reduce load times).
 It's easy to use and easy to integrate with HaxeFlixel.
 [This demo shows how to use a TexturePackerAtlas](http://haxeflixel.com/demos/TexturePackerAtlas/).

 ## More Resources